uds-datalab/PDBF/README.md

 ##Build Instructions
 * Run "mvn package" if you only want to compile pdbf.jar
-* Run "mvn verify" if you want to compile pdbf.jar and run integration tests.
+* Run "mvn verify" (with working internet connection) if you want to compile pdbf.jar and run integration tests.

 Note: The compiled pdbf.jar is automatically copied from target to the main folder.